 Father Shawn Aaron, LC

-Once again, he went out along the sea.
+Jesus went out along the sea.
 All the crowd came to him and he taught them.
 As he passed by, he saw Levi, son of Alphaeus, sitting at the customs post.
-He said to him, “Follow me.”
-And he got up and followed him.
+Jesus said to him, “Follow me.”
+And he got up and followed Jesus.
 While he was at table in his house, many tax collectors and sinners sat with Jesus and his disciples; for there were many who followed him.
-Some scribes who were Pharisees saw that he was eating with sinners and tax collectors and said to his disciples, “Why does he eat with tax collectors and sinners?”
-Jesus heard this and said to them that, “Those who are well do not need a physician, but the sick do.
+Some scribes who were Pharisees saw that Jesus was eating with sinners and tax collectors and said to his disciples, “Why does he eat with tax collectors and sinners?”
+Jesus heard this and said to them, “Those who are well do not need a physician, but the sick do.
 I did not come to call the righteous but sinners.”

 Introductory Prayer: God our Father, in your eyes I am like a little child whom you tenderly watch over.
 God the Son, in your eyes I am like a poor, helpless sheep whom you gently pick up and carry when I’m worn out from my sins.
 God the Holy Spirit, in your eyes I am like a dry piece of wood that you wish to set ablaze with the fire of your love.
 Thank you, Holy Trinity, for wanting to bring me into your holy friendship.
 I am completely unworthy of your love but so grateful to find rest and a true home in you.